mhdSharuk/Convolution-Neural-Network-Architechtures/README.md

-# Inception-Resnet-V2-Network
+# A list of State of the art Complex Convolution Neural Nets
-A Tensorflow implementation of image training network.A combination of inception network and resenet network (Implementation not completed)
+A Tensorflow implementation of computer vision neural nets (Implementation not completed)